xddemir/Pycraft/README.md

 <br />
 Again, feedback would be much appreciated this update was released on; 11/07/2021 (UK date) DD/MM/YYYY.
 As always, we hope you enjoy this new release and feel free to leave feedback.
 Thank you! we also apologize for the slow updates over the past few days, development has been slow due to issues with the new installer and its implementation, hence why it is not in this pre-release of Pycraft.

-### Plans for the future

-A final bug fix and error checking update before releasing the next Pycraft version, and we are going to then be making a huge change to the labelling system, we will be moving to a more semantic labelling structure. <br />
-Further down the line more C integration, as well as game engine updates and physics updates are likely to occur, as well as forcing the skybox to the camera and maybe even rasterization.

 ## Our update policy
 New releases will be introduced regularly, it is likely that there will be some form of error or bug, therefore unless you intend to use this project for development and feedback purposes (Thank you all!) we recommend you use the latest stable release; below is how to identify the stable releases.

 ## Version naming
 Versions have changed pretty dramatically the past few days, don’t panic I'm here to help!
 In sort the new version naming system more closely follows the Semantic Naming system; in short the first number in this example 'v0.8.1' stands for release number, this project has not yet been released officially so is still in development, which is why the second number increases, because that indicates each pre-release, and finally that last number which won’t appear in most releases will indicate a special release over the 'normal' file style release, which actually won’t be the typical standard actually in the far future, but that’s a (long) way off for now!

-## (.exe) releases or 'point 1' releases
+## (.exe) releases.

 Right time to tackle some of the confusion behind the (.exe) releases that will now be a feature of all releases.
-As stated above the '.1' on the end of an update release number will signify that there will be an attached (.exe) version of the same release.
+The '.1' on the end of an update release number will signify that there will be an attached (.exe) version of the same release.
 Now when installing and running the (.exe) release its actually much, much easier to do, you just have to download the file attached and simply double click on the file to run it, typically the file will be downloaded to the downloads folder on your computer.
 The project might take a second or two to appear to start to do something (as everything it requires is loaded) then from there it will work without having any modules installed, any connection (like ALL other releases) or any extra downloads required, its all-in-one for much easier use, and this isn’t an app that installs anything onto your computer outside of the file so to remove you simply have to delete the 'Pycraft.exe' file.
 Simple!

 ## Final Notices